Hoeijmakers/tayph/docs/workflow.rst

 treat the data as a time-series, perform time-dependent operations and visualise the time-series easily with nothing but a FITS viewer.

-HARPS and ESPRESSO data downloaded from the ESO archive can be reformatted automatically by Tayph.
+Pipeline-reduced downloaded from various archives (including ESO and TNG-HARPS-N) can be reformatted automatically by Tayph.
 During this conversion process, Tayph also extracts necessary header information that describes the times of observation, airmass, barycentric velocity and the exposure time, which are saved in an ASCII table named obs_times along with the above FITS files.
-Optionally, the user may pass these spectra through Molecfit, to correct for telluric absorption lines in each exposure.
+Optionally, the user may pass these spectra through a wavelength correction module, and through Molecfit to correct for telluric absorption lines in each exposure.
 Molecfit is applied to the 1D resampled spectra that the HARPS and EPSRESSO pipelines normally produce as well, and the fit telluric models are interpolated onto the individual 2D spectral orders.
 As Molecfit is a relatively complex fitting tool, this process can take on the order of hours.
 This is without doubt the slowest operation of the entire workflow, but for many applications a precise telluric correction